(Update: 1. July 2020)

 The use of cotton has a long tradition with a history of about 7000 years.
 Clothes made of cotton are moistureabsorbent, have a good drape and are known for their long durability.
 Products range from highly absorbent bath towels and bed linens to basic clothes such as t-shirts, underwear or socks.
 Also a broad range of technical textiles are made from this continuously popular fibre today.

-The annual world production of cotton is estimated at 26.7 million tons for 2017/2018, accounting for approximately 2.5% of the world’s arable land.
-The Top 10 cotton producers are India, China, United States, Brazil, Pakistan, Australia, Usbekistan, Turkey, Mexico and Mali.
+The annual world production of cotton changed from 26.7 million tons in 2017/2018 to 25,6 million tons in 2018/2019, and is currently estimated with 25,9 million tons for the season 2019/2020.
+Consequently Cotton is accounting for approximately 2.5% of the world’s arable land.
+For the season 2019/2020 the Top 10 cotton producers are India, China, United States, Brazil, Pakistan, Turkey, Usbekistan, Mexico, Australia and Mali.
 Africa as continent delivers a total of 1.7 Million tons of cotton to its customers.